 As I was developing this recipe for skillet chicken tenders, I realized there where a few very important tenets which determined if the dish was a success (or a FAILURE!! 🙁 ) And once I followed these rules, it came out perfectly every time.

-To make creamy chicken and artichokes, dredge and saute chicken tenders until golden brown and cooked through.
-Then make a sauce with white wine, chicken stock, and evaporated milk.
+To make creamy chicken and artichokes, dredge and saute tenders until golden brown and cooked through.
+Then make a sauce with white wine, stock, and evaporated milk.
 Add the artichokes and chicken to the skillet, stir in some parmesan and serve.

 - Salt and pepper the chicken then dredge in flour